The Health Benefits of D-Mannose*

 So what does D-mannose do while it’s in your body?
-Thanks to its uncommon chemical structure, it’s thought to attract and dispose of certain types of pathogenic bacteria in your body, including those imbedded in the lining of your urinary tract.*
+Thanks to its uncommon chemical structure, it’s thought to work on your urinary tract lining, preventing particles from sticking.*

 The Health Benefits of D-Mannose*

-One of the biggest health benefits of D-mannose is its potential for helping to maintain urinary tract health.* It’s estimated that one in two women will be faced with urinary tract (UT) concerns during their lifetime.
-One in five women will be troubled not once, but repeatedly with recurrent UT issues.
+One of the biggest health benefits of D-mannose is its potential for helping to maintain urinary tract health.* It’s estimated that one in two women will be faced with urinary tract (UT) questions during their lifetime.
+One in five women will be troubled not once, but repeatedly with recurrent UT questions.

 - Those receiving two grams of D-mannose

 - Those receiving no daily treatment for six months

 Only 15 percent of those taking D-mannose had digestive issues compared to 20 percent of the traditional product group.
 The women who received no products at all for the six months endured far more episodes of recurrence than either of the product groups.
 Additionally, those taking D-mannose experienced significantly fewer side effects than the traditional product group.

 This and other research confirms that taking D-mannose regularly can significantly raise your blood mannose levels, which is key to raising your urinary mannose levels.
 Optimal urinary levels are important for the support of your overall urinary tract health.
 I believe good preventative care and maintaining optimal urinary tract health should always be your primary objectives.*